wso2/docs-is/en/docs/administer/changing-to-postgresql.md

 # Changing to PostgreSQL

-By default, WSO2 Identity Server use the embedded H2 database as the database for storing user management and registry data.
+By default, WSO2 Identity Server uses the embedded H2 database as the database for storing user management and registry data.
 Given below are the steps you need to follow in order to use PostgreSQL for this purpose.